 1. Take Control

-The first point for managing group classes online is that you, as the teacher, need to manage the class.
+The first point for managing online ESL group classes is that you, as the teacher, need to manage the class.

 When you have a group of people, they need someone to take control, and that someone is you.
 You need to be able to control, at minimum, the speaking and the lesson.